CtrlK

 Progressive Disclosure

 The skill serves as a clear overview with a well-signaled one-level-deep reference to tracker-config.md for project-specific configuration.
-Content is appropriately split — the skill contains the universal workflow while project-specific details are externalized.
+Content is appropriately split—the SKILL.md covers universal workflow patterns while project-specific keys and IDs are deferred to the config file.

 3 / 3